-Again, there is no place in the Bible where Jesus teaches outside of the Jewish faith, so look on the "strong support" that Yogananda speaks about, with much calm.
-Do the records of belief that Yogananda speaks of exist?
-The stand of most scholars in the matter seems to be this: There is no generally accepted evidence around that Jesus spent eighteen years in India and Tibet.
+However, scholars tell that there is no place in the Bible where Jesus teaches outside of the Jewish faith.
+He got crucified for other reasons than being misunderstood.
+The stand of most scholars in the matter: There is no generally accepted evidence around that Jesus spent eighteen years in India and Tibet.

-❖ It is recognised to be widely better to refrain from blind belief than to submit to "claim authority" and blunderbuss sayings.
+Better refrain from blind belief than submit to "claim authority" and blunderbuss sayings.

 From The Yoga of Jesus by Yogananda

-In Yogananda's book The Yoga of Jesus [Yj] we find "a very strong tradition in India, authoritatively known among high metaphysicians in tales well told and written in ancient manuscripts, that the wise men of the East ... were, in fact, great sages of India ... he reciprocated their visit."
-[Yj 11]
+In Yogananda's book The Yoga of Jesus (2007) we find "a very strong tradition in India, authoritatively known among high metaphysicians in tales well told and written in ancient manuscripts, that the wise men of the East ... were, in fact, great sages of India ... he reciprocated their visit."
+[Ib., 11]

-Now ask for evidence for Yogananda's claims.
-Note how he props up his tale-telling by "authoritatively known", "high metaphysicians", "great sages", and such means.
-If unsubstantiated, they form part of demagogy.
-One of Yogananda's durable errors in America was going for impressing audiences without sticking to tenable evidence, and here is an example.
+Ask for evidence for Yogananda's claims.
+He props up his tale-telling by "authoritatively known", "high metaphysicians", "great sages", and such means.
+Unless substantiated, they form part of demagogy.
+One of Yogananda's durable errors in America was going for impressing audiences on a loose foundation.
+What about this one?:

 From Yogananda's The Second Coming of Christ